BlancheBerneron/GreenPeace.github.io/index.md

 We observe already 3 straigth forward pics and a periode of lots of variation.
 By searching online we observe cosality, by introducing the

+### What are the relationship between trigerring events?

+This could already give us a hint of topics that people are interestd about!

+## Who talks about Climate Change?
+Let's now look into people that are mosted quoted in relation of CLimate Change from past 5 years.

+Mosted quoted people in an absolute value are....
+If indeed, if this time we use the proportion will all dataset we observe that:...

+Do you see a trend?

+We will help you:
+Most people quoted seems to be politicals.
+Indeed the following graph will shows you what are the occupation of most quoted people.

+(tals about politics?
+Embedding? )

+Ok, so in conclusion if you are  politic with this and this age nationality and , be sure that you will be hearded.
+## What are the medias that publish the most Climate Change related topic?
+Finally, what will be the most eficient media to talk about CC?